varshith257/telemetry/docs/01_problem_statement.md

 - Ability to create custom views/cubes from data and store (auto update) them ✅

 ## What did we evaluate?
-- Posthog - everyone knows and loves
+- Posthog
+    - PostHog is a widely recognized and appreciated analytics platform known for its user-friendly interface and powerful features, catering to various businesses' needs.
+It offers robust tracking, insightful insights, and seamless integration capabilities, making it a top choice among users.
 - Scuba
     - “The basic idea of Scuba is extremely simple and doesn’t require a glossary page for people to grasp.
 It operates with Wide Events.
 Wide Event is just a collection of fields with names and values, pretty much like a json document.
 If you need to record some information - whether it’s the current state of the system, or an event caused by an API call, background job or whatever - you can just write some Wide Event to Scuba.”[1]